-A. PREPARE TO FILE: File the following with the Clerk of the Court, Probate Registrar at least 10 business days before the schedule hearing date:

-- NOTICE OF HEARING, - PROOF OF NOTICE, AND - Any WAIVER OF NOTICE or ACCEPTANCE OF SERVICE, if applicable. - B. GO TO THE CLERK: Take the original and 2 copies of the NOTICE OF HEARING, PROOF OF NOTICE AND WAIVER OF NOTICE/ACCEPTANCE OF SERVICE (if any) to the Probate Registrar who will file the original and stamp "copy" on each of the 2 copies and return them to you. - C. GO TO PROBATE ADMINISTRATION: Take 1 conformed copy of the NOTICE OF HEARING, PROOF OF NOTICE, and WAIVER OF NOTICE/ACCEPTANCE OF SERVICE (if any).
-Probate Administration will give these to the Judge/Commissioner who will hear your case.
+- A. PREPARE TO FILE: At least 10 business days before the scheduled hearing date, file the following with the Clerk of the Court, Probate Registrar: - NOTICE OF HEARING, - PROOF OF NOTICE, AND - Any WAIVER OF NOTICE or ACCEPTANCE OF SERVICE, if applicable. - B. GO TO THE CLERK: Take the original and 2 copies of the NOTICE OF HEARING PROOF OF NOTICE and WAIVER OF NOTICE/ACCEPTANCE OF SERVICE (if applicable) to the Probate Registrar who will file the original and stamp "copy" on each of the 2 copies and return them to you. - C. GO TO PROBATE ADMINISTRATION: Take 1 conformed (date-stamped) copy of the NOTICE OF HEARING, PROOF OF NOTICE and WAIVER OF NOTICE/ACCEPTANCE OF SERVICE (if applicable).
+Probate Administration will give these to the Judge/ Commissioner who will hear the case.